AleMorro/budget-app/README.md

 # budget-app
-React simple web application to manage expenses and income and see their trends
+React simple web application to manage expenses and income and see their trends.
 ## Introduction
 Web site developed according to client-server logic.
 The project is divided into backend and frontend parts.
 ## Description